-This Broccoli Salad is packed full of delicious, healthy fall ingredients – sweet apples, crunchy walnuts, and tart cranberries – but can be enjoyed any time of the year.
+This Broccoli Salad is packed full of delicious, healthy ingredients like sweet apples, crunchy walnuts, and tart cranberries, tossed in a sweet and creamy dressing.
 It’s a major nutritional powerhouse and tastes absolutely amazing, and it’s the perfect make-ahead side or meal-prep lunch since it keeps well in the fridge for a few days.

-Let’s talk for a bit about how healthy this is.
+Let’s talk for a bit about how nutritious this is.
 It’s a bit ridiculous, actually.

 Walnuts add protein, healthy fats, and a variety of minerals to the salad, and apples add vitamin C and fiber.
 With all the vitamin C, this recipe is a great alternative to citrus fruits to build your immune system during the flu season!

-The recipe calls for a cup of mayonnaise, which you may or may not think is a healthy addition since it’s high in fat, but bear this in mind: this recipe feeds a TON of people (you’ll only need a little bit to feel satisfied), and you can substitute all or some of it with plain yogurt, which will cut the fat in half even if you use whole milk yogurt (see notes in recipe below).
+The recipe calls for a cup of mayonnaise, which you may or may not think is a healthy addition since it’s high in fat, but bear this in mind: this recipe feeds about 8 people (you’ll only need a little bit to feel satisfied), and you can substitute all or some of it with plain yogurt, which will cut the fat in half even if you use whole milk yogurt (see notes in recipe below).

-This salad meets the requirements of many dietary restrictions, including low carb, Paleo, gluten free, dairy free, and vegetarian.
+This salad meets the requirements of many dietary restrictions, including paleo, gluten free, dairy free, grain free, and vegetarian.
 All the more reason to bring it to a potluck or party, especially if you need to accommodate for certain food sensitivities or preferences.

-- In the bottom of a large mixing bowl, whisk together mayonnaise, honey, apple cider vinegar, and salt and pepper.
+- In the bottom of a large mixing bowl, whisk together mayonnaise, honey, apple cider vinegar, and salt and pepper until smooth.

 - Add the remaining ingredients; stir well to coat.

 - This recipe can be served immediately, but the flavors improve after a few hours in the fridge.
-It will still be good to eat after a few days in the fridge, just a bit soggy.
+It will keep well for about 24 hours in the fridge- after that, it may be a bit soggy.

 - You can substitute some or all of the mayonnaise with plain yogurt- regular or Greek will work fine.
 You may need to add a bit more than one cup, since it doesn't have the same consistency as mayo.